10 Deep Neural Networks (DNN)

 pred_keras = predict(model, x)

-1. Compare your Keras model with a linear model:
+1. Compare your Keras model to a linear model:

 fit = lm(Ozone ~ ., data = data)